usmaanalii/javascript/JavaScript30/analysis.md

 ### currentTime

-To move along a video you can change its `currentTime` property
+To move along a video you can change its `currentTime` property.

 ``` javascript
 video.currentTime += 10;